If you ever doubted sending that cold email because you weren’t sure it’s even legal to do cold outreach - you’re not alone.

 For example, dedicate one day a month to filter out bounced emails and ensure opted out prospects aren’t receiving your emails.

 If someone has shared publicly their email address (at a conference, online, or in person), always keep a record of this.
-It’s your proof of consent, and under GDPR, it proves have a permission.
+It’s your proof of consent, and under GDPR, it proves you have permission.

 For example, if someone shared their business card at a conference with you, you can later transfer this detail to your digital records.

-This isn’t mandatory under GDPR, but it’s a good practice.
 A double opt-in ensures that the person really wants to hear from you, reducing the chances of any compliance issues later on.

 For example, after someone shows initial interest, send a follow-up email: "Thanks for connecting!
 Confirm your interest by clicking here."